siemucsm/risk_management_dashboard/README.md

 * The selected Technique is shown (5).
 * The list of related SIEM Use Cases are show.
 These SIEM Use cases help to detect that specific Attack Technique (6).
 * A very helpful item is shown in (7), which is a list of recommended mitigations against that Attack Technique.
 That information is even more useful, when a NIST Control is s used as a filter and you want to know what measures are recommended to mitigate against threats impacting that NIST Control.
-* And last but not least, the actual detections in relation to the Attack Technique.
+* And last but not least, the actual detections in relation to the Attack Technique (8).

-That information helps your organisation to understand what is impacted on the technical level but also, and most probaly more relevant, what part of the business is impacted.
+The discussed information helps your organisation to understand what is impacted on the technical level but also, and most probaly more relevant, what part of the business is impacted.
+Data mapping between core business processes and the framework data depends heavely on how you internally structure risks.
+Here is a very basic example on how the result might look.
+On the Y-axis are the 5 top business processes listed.
+On the X-axis are the cyber impacts shown.
+Everybody within your organisation understands this graph without further explanation. *There is no discussion which user, database or server is under threat but what part of the business is impacted by a cyber threat.*

-Example:
 ![Alt text](/img/Core_Business_Process_Risks.png?raw=true "Core Business Process Risks")

+A few ideas what could contribute to the score shown in the above graph:
+* the count of security alerts
+* the sum of risk scoring of the individual security alerts
+* additional scoring of the core business processes (which process is the most critical?)
+* vulnerability findings

 ## Attack Mitigation (Part of this release)